 See (or Stay the Night in) Judith Guard Station

-Situated in the Little Belt Mountains, the Judith Guard Station is surrounded by breathtaking scenery and a few feet from the Middle Fork of the Judith River.
+Situated in the Little Belt Mountains, the Judith Guard Station is surrounded by scenery and a few feet from the Middle Fork of the Judith River.

 The Judith Guard Station is a relic of the early days of the U.S. Forest Service.
 Established in the early 20th century, this station was originally used by forest rangers who patrolled the area on horseback.
 These stations were essential in managing and overseeing vast expanses of public lands.